 4. Invite the Adalo Freelancer to your app

-- You need to open the Adalo Editor, go to settings on the left panel, Go to App Access and click Add Team Members and then Invite New Team Members.
+- You need to open the Adalo Builder to the app that you're looking to build with the freelancer, go to settings on the left panel, Go to App Access and click Add Team Members and then Invite New Team Members.

 - Add the Email ID of the freelancer you’re looking to invite, and click Invite.

 - You will see the freelancer added to your App Access section.
 They will be sent an invite to their mail which they will need to accept; please request them to check for an email from [email protected].